ModeShape/modeshape-examples/README.md

 For more information on ModeShape, including getting started guides, reference guides, and downloadable binaries, visit the project's website at [http://www.modeshape.org]() or follow us on our [blog](http://modeshape.wordpress.org) or on [Twitter](http://twitter.com/modeshape).
 Or hop into our [IRC chat room](http://www.jboss.org/modeshape/chat) and talk our community of contributors and users.

 The official Git repository for the project is also on GitHub at [http://github.com/ModeShape/modeshape]().

 # Examples

-This Git repository contains a number of examples showing how to use ModeShape within your applications.
+This Git repository contains examples showing how to use ModeShape within your applications.
 Each example is a self-contained Maven project that is ready to use.

 To run the examples, simply clone the repository: